Supply Chain Optimization

 Planning-Led Control Towers: Key Platforms

-Execution platforms manage the daily grind; planning-led control towers optimize decisions well in advance.
-Positioned before dispatch, they focus on network design and demand forecasting rather than last-mile routing.
+Execution platforms manage the daily grind.
+Planning-led control towers optimize decisions well in advance—positioned before dispatch, they focus on network design and demand forecasting rather than last-mile routing.
+For supply chain VPs at large manufacturers and retailers, these tools shape the strategic operating framework.

 Here are the key platforms you should know: